bbux-dev/datacraft/docs/FIELDSPECS.md

 Ip addresses can be generated
 using [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)
 or by specifying a base.
+For example, if you wanted to generate ips in the 10.0.0.0 to 10.0.0.255 range, you could either specify a `cidr` param of 10.0.0.0/24 or a `base` param of 10.0.0.

 ### Parameters